The auditorium Auditorio Tenerife Adán Martin shows taste and extravagance, for sure.

 Much water collects on this roof in its middle groove.
 Finally it gushes off by the pointy tip towards the Marina.
 There, it may run off towards the ocean.
 In opposite direction it will be washed over a very large terrace in the back into the Atlantic, as well.

 Hence, it will not disturb nor enter main traffic areas, except perhaps, a parking lot by the concert building.
 Its storm water will not end up in the nearby port to disrupt trade.

 Encounter Calatava's international exhibition center.
 It is known as the Santa Cruz Recinto Ferial.
-This adds the Tenerife attractions Auditorio Tenerife.
-In fact, turn right when you get out from the Auditorium bar, venture past the black fort and proceed over the road to immediately see this fair ground.
+This adds to the attractive Auditorio Tenerife.
+In fact, turn right when you get out from its bar, venture past the black fort and proceed over the road to immediately see this fair ground.

-Beyond, the architect Santiago Calatrava could set a nice mood, especially, with a smaller cozier chamber hall which seats 420 persons in comfort.
+The architect Santiago Calatrava could set a nice mood.
+This was best achieved with a smaller cozier chamber hall which seats 420 persons in comfort.
 One almost feels like in a Victorian theater at the end of the 19th century.
 The stage is a retreating semi circle in almost classic style.
 Everything may be watched and heard from higher up.

 The main concert hall which was the main purpose for the ambitious structure is for 2000 spectators.
 It also houses the Albert Blancafort organ.

 If you were looking at the Auditorio from the direction of Palmetum Park you would be surprised.
-The park that made history in botanical circles reveals both halls housed under kind of pyramid shaped domes.
+It reveals both halls of the auditorium under kind of pyramid shaped domes.
 The smaller one is of course set towards the side.
 Domes and roof harmonize as a triangle.